arition/LiveRecord/README.md

 Written in C#, support Mac OS/Linux with mono.

-Only support pandatv and huomao now, and planned to support zhanqi, bilibili, twitch.
+Only support douyu, panda and huomao now, and planned to support zhanqi, bilibili, twitch.

-douyu does not work now.

 You need to add ffmpeg to PATH first.